LLNL/fudge/README.txt

   on Windows, the environment variable should be added to the registry (see for example
        http://www.support.tabs3.com/main/R10463.htm)

-  [Optional] Building Extensions: Fudge is primarily written in python, which is easily portable across many different systems.
+  Building Extensions: Fudge is primarily written in python, which is easily portable across many different systems.
 Some advanced features of fudge (computationally intensive tasks) are however implemented in C, and must be compiled before use.
 To build these extensions, use the Makefile included in this directory:
     >make

   If you encounter trouble with installing, building extensions or setting environment variables, please let us know
      (email: mattoon1@llnl.gov)

+  Note for OS X users: Merced uses openMP threading, but the default c++ compiler on OS X does not support openMP.
+If you are running on OS X and wish to test out Merced, we recommend installing g++-mp-4.9 (available through MacPorts), then compiling with
+    >make merced CXX=g++-mp-4.9

 2) Basic Use: